rodrigoitj/schedulatte/README.md

 A Rust-based application that automatically manages the Caffeine keep-awake utility based on configurable time schedules.

+## Disclaimer

+I know that now caffeine has an `-activeperiods` flag, which makes this app completely pointless, but this was a nice way of studying Rust for me 😁

 ## What it does

 Schedulatte monitors your system and automatically: